UPPMAX/HPC-python/docs/load_run_packages.rst

 .. exercise:: Check packages (5 min)

    - See if the following packages are installed.
-Use python version ``3.9.5``
+Use python version ``3.11.8`` on Rackham and ``3.11.3`` on Kebnekaise (remember: the Python module on kebnekaise has a prerequisite).

       - ``numpy``
       - ``mpi4py``